CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseLocale.md

 ```

 ### -Locale
-The string field to hold the locale
+The string field to hold the locale.

 ```yaml
 Type: string